Holiday houses in Paynesville

 Absolute Waterfront

-Experience absolute serenity from the sunny deck of this fully equipped modern townhouse overlooking McMillan Strait and a short ferry ride from the shops, pub, cafes and restaurants of Paynesville.
-With direct access to the waterfront, see koalas and other native wildlife, experience the natural beauty of island life, lovely walking tracks and cycle paths.
+Experience absolute serenity from the sunny deck of this well appointed modern townhouse overlooking McMillan Strait and a short ferry ride from the shops, pub, cafes and restaurants of Paynesville.
+With direct access to the waterfront, see koalas and other native wildlife, experience the natural beauty of island life, and lovely walking tracks and cycle paths.
 15 minutes to Bairnsdale and you have access to a thriving regional town with all of its amenities, and other regional delights.

 Top Guest favourite